 It forces you to slow down and think about the shots you want to take.
 Using them during the last year or so allowed us to experiment with different techniques and film types, giving us a greater appreciation for photography.

-Especially since it made us more conscious about our framing choices and how everything around us affects how our picture will look, and when you finally get your photos developed, a sense of satisfaction and nostalgia comes with holding the physical prints in your hands.
+Especially since it made us more conscious about our framing choices and how everything around us affects how our picture will look.
+And when you finally get your photos developed, a sense of satisfaction and nostalgia comes with holding the physical prints in your hands.

 So, consider bringing an analog camera next time you plan a trip.
 You might be surprised at the memories you capture and the lessons you learn about photography.